Interview with Jorge Leyva in Singapore: The Role of Lawyers in Political Asylum

 By: Jorge Leyva

-Mandatory minimum sentencing laws, which require fixed prison terms for certain crimes, have been a controversial feature of the criminal justice landscape for decades.
-Initially introduced as a means to deter serious offenses—particularly drug-related crimes—mandatory minimums were designed to impose clear and predictable consequences.
-However, critics argue that these laws have led to a range of unintended consequences, including overcrowded prisons, racial disparities, and limited judicial discretion, fueling calls for reform.
-As society continues to reassess the fairness and effectiveness of mandatory minimum sentences, understanding their impact and exploring paths toward reform becomes essential.
+Mandatory minimum sentencing laws, which impose fixed prison terms for specific crimes, have been part of the criminal justice system for decades.
+Originally created to deter serious offenses, particularly drug-related ones, these laws aim to establish predictable and consistent sentencing.
+However, critics argue that mandatory minimums have led to significant issues, including overcrowded prisons, racial disparities, and the removal of judicial discretion, prompting calls for reform.

 The Ethics and Legality of Genetic Editing